nus-cs3281/2025/students/Incogdino/knowledge.md

 - For instance, in some languages like Ethopic, it has two styles of line breaking, namely by word seperators or between letters within a word.
 - Markbind is mainly catered to English content and thus specifies line breaks at spaces.

+### Differences in render environment
+Safari, Chrome and Firefox are commonly used web browsers.
+They all adhere to web standards, however they face differences in terms of how they handle the rendering of a web application.

+The different rendering engine that each browser is built on can cause different rendering outcomes for different functions.
+Browsers can intepret the different CSS styles differently

 ### Vue